 Description / Objectives of Work Request:

-Enron Energy Services Operations, Inc. (EESO) has requested Computer Science Corporation (CSC) to provide an estimate for a daily data extract in a delimited text file format that will report all interval data received from meters that CSC monitors.
-This report should include all data received by MV-90 for each meter on a daily basis.
+Enron Energy Services Operations, Inc. (EESO) has requested Computer Science Corporation (CSC) to provide an estimate for a daily data extract in a text file comma delimited format that will report all interval data received from meters that CSC monitors.
+This report will include all data received by MV-90 for each meter on a daily basis.

 CSC Response: